UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 <em>Admission is free to students and families during Family Weekend
 </em>
 <h4><strong>Gari Melchers Home and Studio at Belmont</strong></h4>
 Gari Melchers Home and Studio is open 10 a.m.- 5 p.m.
-Friday through Sunday.
-224 Washington St., Falmouth, Va.
-22405                                                                                                                                                                                                                 Learn more at <a href="http://garimelchers.umw.edu/"><strong>garimelchers.umw.edu</strong></a>.
+Friday through Sunday Washington St., Falmouth, Va.
+22405
+Learn more at <a href="http://garimelchers.umw.edu/"><strong>garimelchers.umw.edu</strong></a>.
 <h4><strong>James Monroe Museum and Memorial Library</strong></h4>
 908 Charles Street, Fredericksburg, VA 22401
 The James Monroe Museum is open 10 a.m.-5 p.m.
 Friday and Saturday and 1-5 p.m. on Sunday.
 Learn more at <a href="http://jamesmonroemuseum.umw.edu/"><strong>jamesmonroemuseum.umw.edu</strong></a>.